cloud-gov/product/DeliveryProcess.md

 #### Backlog

-##### Features

-- Describe what we're after, what benefits it's expected to deliver, and any relevant design/research artifacts.
-That's it!
-Any more detail than that should appear in stories.

-##### Stories

-- Indicate the intended benefit and who it's for in one of these forms:
+- Indicate the intended benefit and who the story is for in one of these forms:
  - Story: We prefer the ["In order"](http://blog.crisp.se/2014/09/25/david-evans/as-a-i-want-so-that-considered-harmful) form (rather than the common "As a/I want/so that" form).
  - Hypothesis: What's the lean hypothesis being tested, and how it will be validated?